studioloft/studioloft.github.io/_pages/privacypolicy.md

 Personal data refers to information that can be used to identify you personally.
 Your name or email address will only be collected if you explicitly provide it to us through a contact form or comment on this website.
 When visitors leave comments on the site we collect the data shown and left by the user in the comments form.

 <h3>Retention of data</h3>
-Cyber Uncovered will retain your data only for as long as is necessary for the purposes set out in this Privacy Policy.
-Cyber Uncovered will also retain Usage Data for internal analysis purposes.
+Studio Loft Media will retain your data only for as long as is necessary for the purposes set out in this Privacy Policy.
+Studio Loft Media will also retain Usage Data for internal analysis purposes.
 Usage Data is generally retained for a shorter period of time, except when this data is used to strengthen the security or to improve the functionality of our service.

 If you leave a comment, the comment and its metadata are retained indefinitely.
 This is so we can recognize and approve any follow-up comments automatically instead of holding them in a moderation queue.
 For users that register on our website (if any), we also store the personal information they provide in their user profile.
 All users can see, edit, or delete their personal information at any time (except they cannot change their username).
 Website administrators can also see and edit that information.